dmeador/SRS-multiconfig/README.md

 Configure SRS as desired via SR-RadioClient.exe program "Settings" interface (for example A10 configuration).
 Once configuration is completed, save config, and exit SRS.

-Remove any existing config files:
+Remove any existing config files, and run configtool to save the current config to a file:
 ```
 del client.cfg.A10
 ConfigTool.cmd A10